shawnxiaoyuwang/shawnxiaoyuwang.github.io/_pages/about.md

 News
 ------
+- **May 2025**: I am glad to receive **The Dante Youla Award for Graduate Research Excellence** for being the student who has made the most significant research contribution among all NYU ECE graduate students in the past year!
 - **Feb 2025**: Our work **Decentralized Federated Learning with Model Caching on Mobile Agents** was interviewed by <a href="https://engineering.nyu.edu/news/self-driving-cars-learn-share-road-knowledge-through-digital-word-mouth" style="color: darkred; text-decoration: none;">[NYU News]</a>.
 - **Jan 2025**: Our paper **Decentralized Federated Learning with Model Caching on Mobile Agents** was accepted by AAAI-25 for **Oral Presentation**.
 - **Aug 2024**: Submitted one paper to AAAI-25.